 Smiling that kind smile again, she moved on ahead, motioning for us to follow.
 Occasionally looking back to check that we were ok, the woman led us up the path until it levelled out, running alongside a decaying brick wall.
 Finally, a collection of stone houses came into view and she ushered us towards one of them.

-Reaching a large wooden doorway, we followed her up the steps and through the archway under the lanterns, saying a quick hello to an old lady sat in a chair peeling onions.
+Reaching a large wooden doorway, we followed her up the steps and through the archway under the lanterns, saying a quick hello to the old lady sat in a chair peeling onions.
 Coming out into a sizeable courtyard, the woman showed us into an adjoining dining room and invited us to sit at the long, dramatic table, the kind you see in paintings of mediaeval feasts.
 She smiled again and disappeared, returning a short time later with a pot of Oolong tea.
 It was great to be out of the rain and the tea went down a treat, S and I whispering conspiratorially about what kind of meal she was going to make.
 Ten minutes later she was back again to take us to a side kitchen where bags of bulging vegetables sat on a row of wonky shelves.
 A couple of skinned chickens dangled from rusty ceiling hooks and there were portable stoves hooked up to the damp wall, plugged into the most suspect looking electrical sockets I’d ever seen.

 Conducting an intimate tour of her ingredients, the lady urged us to simply point at what we wanted.
 So we did, opting for a bit of this, some of that, a dash of this!
 When we were done the old woman arrived with the onions, her sleeves rolled up, beaming at us through a row of rotting teeth.
 While we waited, I cheekily decided to explore the place, discovering all kinds of rooms that ran off the courtyard.
 In one some fat chickens pecked away in wire cages while a rooster, seemingly indignant at my intrusion, cock-a-doodle-dooed at me with full force.
-In another there was a huge, musty sofa set before China’s oldest living television set, its thick screen caked in dust.
+In another there was a huge, musty sofa set before China’s oldest television set, its thick screen caked in dust.
 And then there was the toilet, which was simply two oblong-shaped holes dug into the stone floor.
 Right there and then, in that quiet moment of solitude, I despatched a prayer to the lord above that nature wouldn’t call until we got back to Jinan.

 The subsequent onslaught of dishes was a sight to behold!
 There was a bowl of wok-fried green beans served on a sheet of melted butter and sliced cloves of garlic.
 The chicken dish came in a mountainous pile, thighs, breasts and feet dripping in a sweet and spicy ginger sauce.
 There were side bowls of white rice too, while for dessert we were treated to a plate of pumpkin wedges dipped in sugar.
 When it was all over S and I were a hot mess, full and contented but also a little revolted at the mound of bones we’d left in our wake.
 I was relieved when the lady came to take them away, even more so when she presented us with the bill, a negligent 50 Yuan!
 Our meal had taken longer than we’d anticipated, so much so that we realised there was only an hour and a half until the last bus back to the city!
-Bidding our gracious hosts a hasty goodbye, S and I trotted back out into the rain and hurried towards Kuixing Pavilion, Zhujiayu’s hilltop shrine.
+Bidding our hosts a hasty goodbye, S and I trotted back out into the rain and hurried towards Kuixing Pavilion, Zhujiayu’s hilltop shrine.

 At the pavilion we met the custodian, a damp, shivering woman wrapped up in a thick, tent-like coat.
 Very surprised indeed to see two foreigners, she led the way up the wooden steps to the pavilion bell.
 There, we carried out the time-honoured tradition of ringing it, pulling back the heavy wooden log that hung from a nearby beam and thrusting it forward with gusto.
 The woman laughed and clapped as its victorious clanging echoed out, a sound that could surely be heard by everyone across the village.
 When we were done she presented us with a bowl of so-called magic water and instructed us to rub its sides with both hands, a custom which is said to give a blessing for life.